thinkshout/feeding-texas/_posts/2016-07-27-Check-The-Box.md

  Not coincidentally, protein is also one of the most requested food groups at Texas food pantries, [according to our research](http://www.feedingtexas.org/product/2014/11/01-Hunger-In-America-2014-Texas-Report/).

 [Hunters for the Hungry](http://www.feedingtexas.org/get-involved/hunt/) is our popular program for bringing lean protein to the plates of hungry Texans.
-Hunters donate over nine million servings of venison annually through this partnership between Texas Parks and Wildlife, Feeding Texas food banks and local meat processors.
+Hunters have donated over nine million servings of venison through this partnership between Texas Parks and Wildlife, Feeding Texas food banks and local meat processors.

 This year, there’s a new way for hunters to support our work – and you don’t even have to be a good shot!